utlib/collections-uoft/docs/2024_migration_guide.md

 _Yes - if you have an existing repository page in Collections U of T you can add new collections and items at any time.
 UTL ITS will support facilitated ingest throughout 2024 as we continue monitoring the performance of the new Collections U of T application.
 Please [email us](mailto:digitalinitiatives@library.utoronto.ca) if you need ingest and editing support._

+_The Collections U of T service is operating at reduced capacity until Summer 2025 due to ITS staffing._

 **2) Is there an administrator login?
 How do I login to edit and upload digital images into the new Collections U of T beta site?**

-_You cannot login to the new Collections U of T application *yet*.
-UTL ITS is continuing to work on the Collections U of T administrator interface as we spend 2024 monitoring new Collections U of T performance and indexing.
+_The administration login into new Collections U of T will be available in *2025*.
+UTL ITS is continuing to work on the Collections U of T administrator interface.
+2024 will be devoted to monitoring new Collections U of T performance and indexing with support for facilitated ingests provided by ITS.
 The new Collections U of T administrator interface is expected to launch in the *Summer of 2025*._

-**3) I never had a repository on Islandora.
+**3) I never had a Collections U of T repository on Islandora.
 Can I add a new repository to the new Collections U of T website for my UTL library/archive?**

-_We will begin onboarding new repositories to the new Collections U of T website in Summer 2025 due to service capacity from July 1, 2024 to July 1, 2025._
+_Due to service capacity from July 1, 2024 to Summer 2025 we will not be adding new repositories into Collections U of T. Please [email us](mailto:digitalinitiatives@library.utoronto.ca) in 2025 if you would like to begin using Collections U of T._

 **4) When will the new Collections U of T website be available to the public (outside of U of T networks)?**

-_April 1, 2024._
+_April 16, 2024._

-_The [collections.library.utoronto.ca/*](https://collections.library.utoronto.ca/) URL will point to the new Collections U of T website on April 1, 2024.
+_The [collections.library.utoronto.ca/*](https://collections.library.utoronto.ca/) URL will point to the new Collections U of T website on April 16, 2024.
 This scheduled date may change if any issues arise on -beta._

 **5) Should I still use the collections.library.utoronto.ca permalinks to collections and images?**